matplotlib/matplotlib/doc/faq/installing_faq.rst

 If you rename ``matplotlib-0.98.0-py2.5-macosx-10.3-fat.egg`` to ``matplotlib-0.98.0-py2.5.egg``, ``easy_install`` will install it from the disk.
-Many Mac OS X eggs with cruft at the end of the filename, which prevents their installation through easy_install.
+Many Mac OS X eggs have cruft at the end of the filename, which prevents their installation through easy_install.
 Renaming is all it takes to install them; still, it's annoying.